 - Sausage Balls.
 I know you probably get sick of hearing about these, but I promise they are a staple at every holiday gathering in our family.

 - Dressing or Stuffing.
 Whatever you call it, however you fix it!

 - Mashed Potatoes.
-With butter.
+With butter and cream.
 Amen.

 - Sweet Potato Casserole.
 I know it’s also a potato.
 That is a moot point.